JuliaTrustworthyAI/ConformalPrediction.jl/docs/src/index.md

 Documentation for [ConformalPrediction.jl](https://github.com/pat-alt/ConformalPrediction.jl).

 `ConformalPrediction.jl` is a package for Uncertainty Quantification (UQ) through Conformal Prediction (CP) in Julia.
-It is designed to work with supervised models trained in [MLJ](https://alan-turing-institute.github.io/MLJ.jl/dev/).
+It is designed to work with supervised models trained in [MLJ](https://alan-turing-institute.github.io/MLJ.jl/dev/) Blaom et al. (2020).
 Conformal Prediction is distribution-free, easy-to-understand, easy-to-use and model-agnostic.

 # 📖 Background